iainctduncan/papers/source/background.rst

 macro-structural concepts such as scores and sections to individual notes and beats.
 Music DSLs thus significantly simplify the task of programming music and reduce how much the composer-programmer must learn and program to begin making music (CTN: Lazzarini 2017, 26).
-In Csound, for example, a program consists of an "orchestra" file, containing programmatic instrument definitions, and a "score" file, containing a score of musical events notated in Csound's own data format.
-(These files may be merged into one containing "csd" file, but the distinction still holds.)
+In Csound, for example, a program consists of an *orchestra* file, containing programmatic instrument definitions, and a *score* file, containing a score of musical events notated in Csound's own data format.
+(These files may be merged into one unified *csd* file, but the distinction still holds.)
 These are used together to render a scored piece to audio, either as an offline operation or as a realtime operation.
 A sample of Csound code is shown below, with an instrument playing a